jake-wise/Data-projects_TripleTen/Sprint 4 Project/README.md

-# New York City_Airbnb Data
+# Superstore_Data Visualization

 ## Introduction <a id='intro'></a>

-In this project, we received data of the New York City Airbnb market from a company looking to find the best locations, rental sizes and most profitable rentals to invest in.
+For this project, we consulted for a company named Superstore by delivering data visualizations and actionable recommendations to enhance operational efficiency and profitability..

 ### Goal:
 Our three main goals were:
-1. Find the most popular neighborhoods in the greater NYC area based on reviews.
-2. In those top-3 neighborhoods, find the top-3 most popular rental size, which was based on the number of bedrooms.
-3. Identify the most profitable listings based on monthly expected income, and calculate an annual expected income for those properties.
+1. Analyze profit and losses with visualizations through multiple different combinations of given data.
+2. Create an advertising budget for for three states who had the top-3 highest performing months on average in terms of profit and provide visualizations.
+3. Analyze the return rates for customers and items and provide visualizations.

 ### Stages

-The project consisted of three stages:
+The project consisted of two main stages:
- 1. Data cleaning.
- 2. Data processing via pivot tables and charts.
- 3. Presenting results based on data yielded from stage 2.
+ 1. Create visualizations for each task to be completed.
+ 2. Provide answers and recommendations based on the visualizations.

 After conducting our analysis, we concluded:

-1. The top-3 neighborhoods based on reviews were the Lower East Side, Hells Kitchen and Harlem.
-2. The top-3 rental sizes were 1-bedroom, 2-bedroom and Studio.
-3. The top-3 highest potential earning properties by month were estimated to earn $29,940, $26,100, and $22,800, respectively.
-The expected annual earnings for each property were $359,280, $313,200, and $273,600, respectively.
+1. Biggest profit centers were copiers being sold in the West Region and chairs being sold in the East Region.
+Biggest loss makers were binders in the Central region and tables in the East regions, with the worst performing product being an electric binding system.
+2. The top-3 most profitable months on average and the corresponding states were Indiana in October, Vermont in November and Washingtion in March.
+The respective advertising bugdets for each state, based on 20% of average profit, were Indiana at $128.62, Vermont at $119.20 and Washington at $104.26.
+3. The return rate analysis showed that as return rate went up, profit went down, which is not surprising as return items do not generate profit.
+The two most returned items came from the same category of office supplies.